-As sure as snowfall in winter, the IRS will soon be announcing the mileage rate for 2019.
+As sure as snowfall in winter, the IRS announced the mileage rate of $0.58 for 2019.
 This rate impacts any company that has employees who drive for work.
 So, most companies.
 But what does this rate mean?
 How will it impact your business?
 Well that’s what this post is all about.

 Let’s just start by acknowledging that the IRS mileage rate has many names.
 It is also referred to as the IRS Safe Harbor Rate, the standard mileage rate and the IRS mileage reimbursement rate.
 Regardless of name, the IRS mileage rate is a guideline for mobile worker reimbursement.
 Employers can reimburse for business mileage at this rate, but there are more fair and accurate approaches to reimburse employees.
 It was also the rate at which employees that drive for work could deduct business mileage on their taxes.
 With the passage of the Tax Cuts and Jobs Act, that’s no longer an option.

 There are a number of factors that go into the IRS Mileage Rate.
 As one can imagine, they involve expenses for driving.
-An increase in the rate is primarily driven by:
+The increase in the rate was primarily driven by:

 The price of gas is far from stable.
 While prices fluctuate from month to month, average fuel costs have risen 37¢ per gallon since last year.
 This is a trend we shared in our Fuel Trend report, and we keep tabs on oil market volatility in our Oil Check series.
 Historically, vehicle fuel efficiency offset the increase of fuel costs, but it did not change substantially this past year.